chuckmichelson/botchime/README.md

 ### How to Use

-- Open the transmitter on one device, type a message, and choose a chord progression.
+- Open the receiver on one device, press Start Recording, and it will listen passively.
-- Open the receiver on another device, press Record Audio, and it will listen and decode for 8 seconds.
+- Open the transmitter on another device, type a message, choose a chord progression, and press Play.
-- On the transmitter, Press Play.
 - Aim the receiver's mic toward the sound source.

 ---